-The information gathered at these discussions led to the development of a species action plan, which will serve as a guiding document to inform stakeholders on the actions to take to effectively conserve the species over the next five to 10 years.
+The information gathered at these discussions led to the development of a species action plan (addendum 1 to the plan, highlighting the timeline of the specified actions) which will serve as a guiding document to inform stakeholders on the actions to take to effectively conserve the species over the next five to 10 years.

 Overall, further support through collaborations, resources and funding will be critical to the implementation and success of the activities outlined in the plan.
 Below we highlight more information about Q. boyntonii.
 For more information on how to get involved/support these efforts, please contact the GCCO Coordinator and Species Action Plan Manager.